History of Molde: Toponymy

-Pronunciation varies between the standard Molde, and the rural Molle.
-A person from Molde will refer to him/herself as a Moldenser.

 Coat of arms

 The coat of arms is from 1742.
 It shows a whale chasing herring into a barrel, symbolizing the founding industries of the city - the export of fish and timber.
 Molde was never a whaling port; the whale is merely an echo of the ancient belief that whales were a good omen, chasing (and not following) the schools of fish into the fjords at certain times of the year.